- What is the Lazarus Group.

 The Lazarus Group doesn’t just steal crypto, they plan their attacks like high-level heists in a movie.
 One of their most shocking hits was the Axie Infinity hack in 2022, where they stole over $600 million in cryptocurrency by breaking into the Ronin blockchain network.
 It was one of the biggest crypto thefts in history.

 But what made it more shocking was how they did it.
 They didn’t just use code, they used human psychology.
-A developer working for the company behind Axie Infinity received what looked like a job offer from a fake company.
-He opened a PDF with the job details, but what he didn’t know was that this file was full of hidden malware.
-That small action gave the hackers full access to the system, allowing them to move hundreds of millions of dollars, without anyone noticing until it was too late.
+A developer for Axie Infinity’s parent company got what seemed to be a job offer from a fictitious firm.
+He read a PDF including the job information but he was unaware that this document was packed with concealed malware.
+This trivial deed enabled the cybercriminals to gain unrestricted access to the whole system, and they even transferred hundreds of millions of dollars without anyone being aware of it until it was too late.

 How Can North Korean Hackers Be So Advanced?

-The answer lies in a special unit of elite hackers.
-These hackers are handpicked from a young age, trained in math and computer science, and later sent abroad, to places like China, Russia, and Southeast Asia, where they can access the internet and carry out attacks.
+The secret is in the exclusive group of top-notch hackers.
+They are selected among the best as kids, adult-trained in math and computer science, then sent to countries like China, Russia, and Southeast Asia, where they can go online, and so forth attacks.
 Even though the hackers are North Korean, they don’t always operate inside North Korea.

 Many reports say that North Korea starts training its top hackers from a very young age.
-Children who show talent in math and science, sometimes as young as 7 or 8, are chosen for special schools that focus on computers and programming.
-After that, they often attend elite universities like Kim Il-sung University or Kim Chaek University, where they go through a 5-year program in advanced computer science and hacking.
-This early and intense training prepares them to join North Korea’s cyber units, turning them into skilled digital operatives ready to carry out cyberattacks around the world.
+Talented children in math and science, which can be seen at the age of 7 or 8, are sometimes picked to enroll in schools especially designed for learning computers and programming.
+Consequently, they will very likely take up the first-rate universities such as Kim Il-sung University or Kim Chaek University where they will study for 5 years in advanced computer technology and hacking.
+This early and rigorous education not only gets them ready for North Korea’s cyber units but also molds them into proficient digital agents who can effectively conduct cyberattacks globally.

 The operations they run are often managed like a military mission, with clear goals: steal money, avoid sanctions, and bring in hard currency to support the government.
 Cybercrime has become one of North Korea’s biggest income sources.
 So while the country stays isolated on the outside, behind the scenes, it’s training some of the world’s most dangerous cybercriminals.